 Winning the Lotto jackpot

-Matching 6 of the numbers drawn on Wednesday or Saturday will mean you’ve won the jackpot, or if there is more than one winner, a share of the jackpot.
-Normally there are just 1 or 2 players that share the jackpot prize, however multiple jackpot winners do happen.
-For example, on Saturday, March 15, 2003 there were an incredible 33 Lotto jackpot winners who each won R 119,901.
+Matching six of the numbers drawn on Wednesday or Saturday will mean you’ve won the jackpot -or if there is more than one winner, a share of the jackpot.
+Normally, there are just one or two players that share the jackpot prize; however, multiple jackpot winners do happen.
+For example, on Saturday, March 15, 2003, there were an incredible 33 Lotto jackpot winners who each won R 119,901.

-Like the rest of the payouts, the jackpot amount is dependant on ticket sales.
-And it is made up of 18.25% of the total prize pool plus any pre-existing rollover.
+Like the rest of the payouts, the jackpot amount is dependent on ticket sales; it is made up of 18.25% of the total prize pool plus any pre-existing rollover.

 However, it wasn’t long before Lotto made its first millionaire winner.
-Just five draws into the Lotto’s lifetime, Batsirai Mupfawi won the life changing sum of R 13,831,850 on Saturday, April 8, 2000.
-Mupfawi, a chauffeur also studying to pass exams, had spent just R 5 on tickets and won his millions after the previous three draws had rolled over.
+Just five draws into Lotto’s lifetime, Batsirai Mupfawi won the life-changing sum of R 13,831,850 on Saturday, April 8, 2000.
+Mupfawi, a chauffeur who was also studying to pass exams, had spent just R 5 on tickets and won his millions after the previous three draws had rolled over.

-The biggest Lotto jackpot winner in South African history was won in March 2006 and was R 34 256 346.
-However, the lucky winner from West Rand, Johannesburg almost didn’t collect his winnings.
-Not realising that he’d won, the 50 year old man went to work as normal the day after the draw and it wasn’t for almost 24 hours after the draw that he realised he’d won.
-Mystery still surrounds the true identity of the man who has chosen to keep his identity a secret to this very day.
+The biggest Lotto jackpot winner in South African history was won in March 2006, and the jackpot amount was R 34,256,346.
+However, the lucky winner from West Rand, Johannesburg almost missed out on his winnings.
+Not realising that he’d won, the 50-year-old man went to work as normal the day after the draw, and it wasn’t for almost 24 hours after the draw that he realised he’d won.
+Mystery still surrounds the true identity of the winner, who has chosen to keep his identity a secret to this very day.